The 6 best AI chatbots for business in 2026

 Claude's technology is seriously impressive and shows where language models are headed.
 It also has a strong focus on AI safety, which is a big plus for businesses thinking about ethics.

 The catch?
-Claude is just the engine, not the whole car.
-It doesn’t come with the business-focused parts you need for support, like integrations, agent-assist tools, or security rules.
-Platforms like eesel AI take powerful models like Claude and wrap them in a secure, business-ready package that has all those necessary controls and connections built-in.
+Claude is a foundational engine rather than a complete support solution.
+It doesn't come with the business-focused parts you need for support, like native integrations, agent-assist tools, or specialized security rules.
+Platforms like eesel AI take powerful models like Claude and wrap them in a business-ready package that has all those necessary controls and connections built-in.

 Pricing: The free version has limits; the Pro plan is $20/month.